Information for authors

 Why hire a professional?

-not enough.
-For an author's
+an author's point

 this post from the